 Most carpenters and framing contractors share several common frustrations related to disorganization and inefficiency.

 The biggest challenge that contractors report is setting up and tearing down their cut station and work area.
 They show up on the jobsite with a truck full of tools but no real plan for how they will tackle the day’s work.

 With no system and no protocol, you and your crew begin each day without a clear set of objectives and goals — and things can deteriorate from there.

 How Jobsite Workstations Can Help You Overcome Your Challenges

 Efficiency experts recommend developing a routine for your jobsite setup.

 This means standardizing the way you organize your work area and cut station on every site.
 If you develop written procedures, your crew will set up each site the same way, every day.
 This will help ensure that the tools they need are readily available.

 This will also help in that they won’t have to re-familiarize themselves with the setup every day.
-If you approach your jobsite workstation setup the same way as your shop setup, you can rest assured that you will provide your crews with what they need to work safely and efficiently.

 To pull it all together onsite, you’ll need a jobsite workstation where you can mount your saws and gather all the appropriate tools to mark, measure and cut the lumber you need to do your work.